willxxy/ECG-Bench/README.md

 - [ ] Create an offline demo for ELMs with unified preference collection.
 - [x] [Retrieval-Augmented Generation](https://arxiv.org/abs/2005.11401)
 - [x] Make RAG searching faster.
-- [ ] Make training with RAG faster.
+- [x] Make training with RAG faster.
 - [ ] Add encoder-free VLMs such as [Fuyu-8B](https://www.adept.ai/blog/fuyu-8b), [Vision as LoRA](https://arxiv.org/abs/2503.20680), and/or [Unveiling Encoder-Free Vision-Language Models](https://arxiv.org/abs/2406.11832) for ECGs.
 This could be extended for all training methods.

 ## Acknowledgements <a name="ack"></a>
 This work is done in collaboration with the Mario Lemieux Center for Heart Rhythm Care at Allegheny General Hospital.

-We thank the authors of [MERL](https://github.com/cheliu-computation/MERL-ICML2024), [ST-MEM](https://github.com/bakqui/ST-MEM), [ECG-QA](https://github.com/Jwoo5/ecg-qa), [ECG-Chat](https://github.com/YubaoZhao/ECG-Chat), and [PULSE](https://github.com/AIMedLab/PULSE) for their code and publicly released datasets.
+We thank the authors of [MERL](https://github.com/cheliu-computation/MERL-ICML2024), [ST-MEM](https://github.com/bakqui/ST-MEM), [ECG-QA](https://github.com/Jwoo5/ecg-qa), [ECG-Chat](https://github.com/YubaoZhao/ECG-Chat), [PULSE](https://github.com/AIMedLab/PULSE), and [GEM](https://github.com/lanxiang1017/GEM) for their code and publicly released datasets.

 Lastly, we thank [HuggingFace](https://huggingface.co/) for providing the APIs for the models.